TheBoxyBear/charttools/Docs/articles/dynamic-syntax.md

 The dynamic syntax uses three enums to get instruments:

-- `StandardInstrumentIdentity` - Instruments using standard chords
+- [StandardInstrumentIdentity](~/api/ChartTools.StandardInstrumentIdentity.yml) - Instruments using standard chords
-- `GHLInstrumentIdentity` - Instruments using Guitar Hero Live chords
+- [GHLInstrumentIdentity](~/api/ChartTools.GHLInstrumentIdentity.yml) - Instruments using Guitar Hero Live chords
-- `InstrumentIdentity` - All instruments including drums and vocals
+- [InstrumentIdentity](~/api/ChartTools.InstrumentIdentity.yml) - All instruments including drums and vocals

 Drums and vocals do not have an enum for their chord types as they are the only instrument using their respective chords.

 ## Generic vs. non-generic
-When an instrument is obtained dynamically using the `InstrumentIdentity` enum, the returned object is of type `Instrument`.
-When a track is obtained from a non-generic instrument, either dynamically or explicitly through a property, the track will be of type `Track`.
+When an instrument is obtained dynamically using the [InstrumentIdentity](~/api/ChartTools.InstrumentIdentity.yml) enum, the returned object is of type [Instrument](~/api/ChartTools.Instrument.yml).
+When a track is obtained from a non-generic instrument, either dynamically or explicitly through a property, the track will be of type [Track](~/api/ChartTools.Track.yml).
 This concept extends to chords and notes.

 When working with a non-generic track, the following rules apply:
 - Chords cannot be added or removed.
 The position of existing chords can be modified.
 - Local events and special phrases have no restrictions.
-- A note's identity can be obtaines through the read-only `NoteIndex` property.
-In a future version, notes will be able to be added from a non-generic track.
+- A note's identity can be obtained through the read-only [Index](~/api/ChartTools.INote.yml#ChartTools_INote_Index) property.

 Being the base types of the generic counterparts, non-generic instruments, tracks, chords and notes can be cast to a generic version.

-The dynamic syntax can also be used to set amd read instruments and tracks.
+The dynamic syntax can also be used to set and read instruments and tracks.

 ```C#
 // Setting components